MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/suspend-resume-cluster-maintenance.md

 #Customer intent: As a Senior Content Developer, I want to provide customers with content and steps to help them successfully suspend and resume their machines for planned maintenance.
 ---

-# Suspend and resume Azure Local, version 23H2 machines for maintenance
+# Suspend and resume Azure Local machines for maintenance

 [!INCLUDE [hci-applies-to-23h2](../../hci/includes/hci-applies-to-23h2.md)]

-This article describes how to suspend a machine for planned maintenance, such as powering off the machine to replace non-hot-pluggable components.
+TThis article describes how to suspend an Azure Local machine for planned maintenance, such as powering off the machine to replace non-hot-pluggable components.
 It also provides instructions on how to resume the machine once maintenance is complete.

 ## Suspend a machine